bombardOchka/Mini-Projects/README.md

-App works like default slider where you can input text and description in the slide.
+App works like common slider where you can input text and description in the slide.